 The Babies range in age from three months to 18 months.
 There are three fulltime, and one part time, teachers in the Baby Room who care for ten infants.
 There is a daily schedule in the room, but each baby adheres to his or her own individual schedule.
 Babies in the Infant Room eat when they are hungry and sleep when they are tired.
 The teachers provide consistent, responsive care that is respectful to every infant’s needs.
 Even if a teacher cannot come immediately to a child who is crying, she will respond to the infant by talking calmly and trying to reassure him or her that help is on the way.
 For very young infants, we try to vary their positions and locations in the classroom throughout the day.
 For example, a four- month-old infant may enjoy lying on the mattress looking at a mobile for a while before getting some “tummy time” on the mat.
 For older, mobile babies, the daily activities might include crawling in and out of the “ducky pond” before rolling a beach ball with a teacher.
 There is a loosely structured curriculum in the room for older babies that include activities in cognitive, language, large and small motor development as well as one activity per week in art and sensory exploration (finger painting with jell-o or cornmeal in the sandbox are a couple of favorites).
 When babies begin to exhibit more toddler-type characteristics, they may be ready to transition to the Wobbly Walkers.
 For all the Infants, there is a private, fenced-in playground for them to enjoy the outdoors as often as the weather will allow.
 Even non-mobile babies can benefit from the fresh air in an adults lap or lying on a mat.

-The Busy Bees is currently divided into two classrooms to comply with Covid regulations from the Health Department and Community Care Licensing: Honey Bees and Busy Bees.
-Each classroom has two full time teachers with 12-14 children.
+The classroom has three full time teachers with 20-24 children.
 The Busy bees are preschoolers, and their curriculum includes

 components that challenges them, encourages language development, and ensures that they will be prepared for kindergarten when they leave our program.
 The Busy Bees usually follow thematic lesson plans.
 Activities are centered on expanding vocabulary and language skills; gross motor play, exploring new fine motor activities, and encouraging imaginative play.
 Pre-literacy activities include group story times, and finger plays, as well as individual story time, and one- on-one with the teacher.
 Children are also encouraged to look at books individually.